 There may be occasions where apprentices are deemed to have Recognition of Prior Learning (RPL).
-This is usually identified by you, as their Training Provider, at the start of their programme, and whilst this is likely to mean that the apprentice doesn't need to complete the relevant module(s) and/or assignment(s) on-programme, the apprentice will still need to provide evidence and demonstrate competence in all of the knowledge, skills and behaviours within the L3 Team Leader or Supervisor occupational standard as part of the end point assessment.
+This is usually identified by the Training Provider at the start of the apprenticeship programme, but could also be reviewed during the on-programme stage as a result of the progress reviews.
+Whilst this is likely to mean that the apprentice doesn't need to complete the relevant module(s) and/or assignment(s) on-programme, they will still need to provide evidence and demonstrate competence in all of the knowledge, skills and behaviours within the L3 Team Leader or Supervisor occupational standard as part of the end point assessment.